Øystein Sunde: The start of a career

 In 1976, Øystein Sunde moved back to Skarnes with his wife Gudrun, where he could pursue his hobbies, like model airplanes and garden golf.

 Øystein Sunde became a part of the musician social environment in the capital, and he could often be found at the singer's club Dolphins with talented people like Kari Svendsen, Lillebjørn Nilsen, Ole Paus, Finn Kalvik and Hege Tunaal.
 He has played in bands like Hitch-Hikers, Hi-Five, Christiania Fusel & Blaagress and Gitarkameratene (with fellow guitarists Lillebjørn Nilsen, Halvdan Sivertsen and Jan Eggum), and he has participated in matinées, but he gained most fame as a solo artist.
 His lyrics are often about everyday situations from his own life, like nappy changing and model airplanes.
 He has said that he cannot write a song that contains no comic element.
 Expressions like "kjekt å ha" ("nice to have") have entered the Norwegian everyday language.

 His recordings also include several instrumentals, like the folk tune Fanitullen or the high-speed, technical Ned Vøringsfossen (Down the Vøringsfossen Waterfall) and Lynavleder'n and the challenging Kulingbarsel.

 Andreas Diesen once described Sunde as "a master with words and a great musical talent".
 "When describing Øystein Sunde, I can quote André Bjerke, who once said about himself that he 'was into words'.
 Sunde sings about the German caravan on Norwegian roads or about artisans at their worst - all with a lot of irony."

 Recognition

 Øystein Sunde was the first Scandinavian to receive a signature model series from C. F. Martin & Company.

 Sunde is by many considered one of Norway's finest guitarists, which has led to several myths about his skill.
 The most common is that Eric Clapton and/or Mark Knopfler is supposed to have said that Sunde is the world's best guitar player.
 Evidence of this myth is non-existent and it is similar to another myth involving Phil Keaggy and Jimi Hendrix.
 Jimi Hendrix is supposed to have said that Terry Kath is better than himself.

 Covers

-A handful of Øystein's songs are covers of other artists.
+A handful of Sunde's songs are covers of other artists.